Judicial Clerkships and Internships

 - References: Contact your references to notify them that you will be interviewing with employers and ensure they will provide strong recommendations regarding your potential work.

 - Transcript: Obtain an unofficial or official copy of your transcript from the registrar.
-You can make copies of the transcript for most Spring Recruitment employers, though a few may request official copies.
+You can make copies of the transcript for most employers, though a few may request official copies.
 You can scan your copy of your transcript and upload to 12Twenty (CORE).
 If they request an unofficial transcript you can also cut and paste it from Gateway into an MS Word document and upload it that way.
-If you are having any trouble please do not hesitate to contact Career Services for assistance.
+If you are having any trouble please do not hesitate to contact the Office of Career Strategy for assistance.

-Note: You will need to add/update your Grade Point Average and Class Rank on your résumé once this information becomes available in January.
+Note: You will need to add/update your Grade Point Average and Class Rank on your résumé after each semester.
 Class Ranks can be obtained by emailing Yvonne Olfers, Director of Student Records.
 Be sure to include your St. Mary’s student identification number in the request.